 Prior to speaking, a member should seek recognition by the chair.
-Generally, this simply means raising a hand (physically or virtually) at the appropriate time to be recognized.
+Generally, this simply means raising a hand (physically, in in-person meetings, or virtually, in virtual meetings) at the appropriate time to be recognized.
 If for some reason the chair does not see the member's hand, they can speak up to be recognized.